One-dimensional Quantum Spin Dynamics of Bethe String States: The transverse Dynamic spin structure factor

-The momentum-resolved transverse FFM ratios $\nu^{(1)}_{\perp}(q)$ in the Brillouin zone are displayed in Fig.~\ref{fig:ratio} for three representative magnetizations.
+The calculated momentum-resolved transverse FFM ratios $\nu^{(1)}_{\perp}(q)$ in the Brillouin zone are displayed in Fig.~\ref{fig:ratio} for three representative magnetizations of $m=0.2, 0.5$, and $0.8$.
 The magnetic polarization breaks time-reversal symmetry, and thus $S^{+-}$ contributes more prominently than $S^{-+}$ to sum rules.
-We start with plotting $S^{-+}$ contributions marked by the pink lines, which take into account the ``psinon''-pair states $n\psi\psi$ ($n=1,2$) with $n$ the pair number.
+We start with plotting $S^{-+}$ contributions, which take into account the ``psinon''-pair states $n\psi\psi$ ($n=1,2$) with $n$ the pair number.
 These eigenstates possess real rapidities \cite{Karbach2002,Caux2005a} and their Bethe quantum numbers are presented in Appendix \ref{sect:BA}.
-These excitations excellently capture the $S^{-+}$ contributions with high saturation levels shown in the integrated intensity ratio $\nu_{-+}$ presented in Appendix \ref{sect:integ_trans}.

 The $S^{+-}$ channel is more involved: Dominant excitations include the ``psinon-antipsinon'' pair states denoted as $n\psi\psi^*$ and string states.
 Combined with $S^{-+}$, different contributions are plotted and their relative weights are displayed explicitly.
 The $n\psi\psi^*$ excitations are with real rapidities and their Bethe quantum numbers are given in Appendix \ref{sect:BA}.
 These states with $n=1$ and $2$ contribute significantly to $S^{+-}(q,\omega)$ at high polarizations, particularly at long wave lengths.
 But their weights become less important as decreasing polarization.
-In Appendix \ref{sect:integ_trans}, the same trend is clearly shown in the momentum-integrated intensity ratio $\nu_{+-}$.
 This observation is supported by considering the limit of $2m\to 0$ at $S_{T}^z=1$, then $|\mu\rangle$'s in Eq. \ref{eq:lehmann} belong to the subspace of $S^z_T=0$, whose dimension is $N!/(\frac{N}{2}!)^2$.
 In this sector, there only exist two states with all real rapidities representing even and odd superpositions of two symmetry breaking N\'eel states.
 The dominant weights near the critical line $h_c(\Delta)$ should arise from string states.